technocrat/swingwatch.org/sources.md

   - [Quinnipiac conducted May](https://poll.qu.edu/images/polling/wi/wi05082024_wizz76.pdf)

 ---
 [^3]: Results selected for analysis here are for two-way preference questions if asked, except in cases in which Robert F. Kennedy, Jr. qualified for the ballot prior to poll.
-For polls with only multiple choices in addition to Biden and Trump, their respective percentages of responses were recorded.
+For polls with only multiple choices in addition to Harris and Trump, their respective percentages of responses were recorded.
 In all cases those percentages were normalized to 100% to reflect the relative, not absolute, support of the two candidates.
 ---

 ## Demographics